 Cloanto has been signing all Windows executable files ("desktop" apps) released since 1999 with Microsoft Authenticode technology.
+In 2014 this was extended to include dual SHA-1 and SHA-256 hashes.

 When you right-click a Windows executable file (e.g. files ending in .exe, .msi or .dll) you can select Properties, and then Digital Signatures, to verify the digital signature of the file.
 This allows you to confirm the publisher, the signature time, and the integrity of the file.
 Under Details, the signer name should be "Cloanto Corporation" and the dialog should say "This digital signature is OK".